appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_globals.rst

 *V Coordinate*
     Texture coordinate *v*.

+*UV Coordinates*
+    A float array containing both the *u* and *v* coordinates, sometimes required for some applications that expect this specific data type.

 *dN/du*
     The global variable *dNdu* is a appleseed specific global variable, and denotes the change of *N* in regard to *u*.